Online RN to BSN Program

 - Admission to NAU before application to the Online RN to BSN program.

 - Graduation from an associate degree program in nursing or a diploma nursing program.*

 - Current active unencumbered RN license from any state within the United States.* Evidence of current licensure must be present in the student’s departmental file.
 If the applicant is a recent graduate (has graduated less than 90 days) of an approved and/or accredited associate degree or diploma program and does not hold an RN license, the applicant will be accepted into the program pending receipt of passing the NCLEX-RN® exam.
 The student must take and pass the NCLEX-RN® exam within the first quarter of enrollment.
 If the student does not take or fails the NCLEX-RN®, the student will not be allowed to continue with enrollment the subsequent quarter.
 The student can, however, re-apply for admission and may be accepted upon successful completion of the NCLEX-RN®.

 - Minimum cumulative grade point average (CGPA) of 2.8 or above from the graduated associate degree program in nursing or diploma nursing program.
-Applicants who do not meet the CGPA requirement are reviewed on a case-by-case basis and may be admitted under probationary status.

 - Minimum CGPA of 2.8 on all transferred general education courses.

 - All nursing prefix (NS) courses must be completed through NAU online.